 Jane is also trained in evidence-based parenting programs and provides family therapy.
 She has worked in a range of public and private settings, in multidisciplinary paediatric teams and as a sole practitioner.
 Jane is also experienced in supporting individuals and couples experiencing fertility difficulties.

 Deborah Newburn is an experienced Clinical Psychologist who has expertise in working with adults with eating disorders.
-She has worked in a specialist eating disorder service and has exceptional clinical skills treating anorexia and bulimia.
+She has worked in a specialist eating disorder service and has exceptional clinical skills treating anorexia, bulimia, and binge eating disorder.
 Deborah has worked across public and private settings with adults experiencing serious, moderate, and mild mental illness.
-Deborah is also experienced in treating depression, bipolar disorder, PTSD, and a range of anxiety disorders including phobias and obsessive-compulsive disorder.
+Deborah is also experienced in treating depression, bipolar disorder, PTSD, and a range of anxiety disorders including social anxiety, panic disorder, and obsessive-compulsive disorder.

 Liam has a masters degree in clinical psychology from the University of Melbourne.
 He believes in a humanistic approach to psychological treatment and his therapy is tailored to the individual’s presenting difficulties and background.
 He has a special interest in working with people wishing to explore purpose and meaning in their life.